trychlos/pwix-roles/README.md

     - `tabLabel`: a function which will be called with a `tabItem` argument, and must return the tab label as a string

     - `paneContent`: a function which will be called with a `tabItem` argument, and must return a Promise which must eventually resolves to the HTML pane content.

+### Methods

+These are Meteor methods, i.e. to be `Meteor.call(...)` by the client.

+- `pwixRoles.addUsersToRoles( users, roles, options )`

+    Add roles to existing roles for each user.

+    - `users`: a user identifier, or a user object, or an array of user identifiers or user objects

+    - `roles`: a role name or an array of role names

+    - `options`: an optional object with following keys:

+        - `scope`: name of the scope, or null for the global role

+        - `ifExists`: if true, do not throw an exception if the role does not exist

+    This method directy calls `Roles.addUsersToRoles()` function.
+It is just clearer that this is a server code.

 ### Blaze components